 Qualitative methodology covers a wide array of techniques.
-At DE we have expertise in the areas of case study research, focus group, interviews, phenomenology, ethnography, story telling, and participant observations.
-Schedule a phone consultation with our qualitative experts for valuable information on identifying the technique that would best fit your research queries and framework.
+At DE we have expertise in the areas of case study research, focus group, interviews, phenomenology, ethnography, story telling, and various types of participant observations.
+Our consultants are highly skilled in a variety of industry leading software, such as NVivo.
+Contact us to speak with our qualitative experts for valuable information on identifying the technique that would best fit your research queries and framework.

 All qualitative data requires coding to prepare it for meaningful analysis.
 In simple terms, coding can be understood as classifying or tagging text data.
 By applying a coding scheme, qualitative analysis generates variables, which can be used in descriptive and inferential analysis.